ziyao233/limine/PROTOCOL.md

   - 64-bit code descriptor.
 Base and limit irrelevant.
 Readable.
   - 64-bit data descriptor.
 Base and limit irrelevant.
 Writable.

 The IDT is in an undefined state.
-Kernel must load its own.
+Executable must load its own.

 IF flag, VM flag, and direction flag are cleared on entry.
 Other flags undefined.